-- 4.12.19 Students with learning difficulties or disabilities requiring additional support will have already discussed with Institute staff their preferred method of examination based on their respective disability. - 4.12.20 The Disability Co-ordinator will liaise with the student, the Programme Director and the Examinations Secretary so that any changes to the original method of examination agreed may be considered and so that the existing method may be monitored. - 4.12.21 The Institute will assist the student within the framework of assessment as far as is possible, providing that any alterations to the standard method of examination are accepted by the Assessment and Examinations Committee.
+- 5.15.19 Students with SpLD or disabilities requiring additional support will be assessed in line with the arrangements agreed in their 'Learning Support Agreement'. - 5.15.20 The Accessibility Co-ordinator will liaise with the student and the Examinations Secretary and present a proposal of reasonable adjustments concerning examinations to the Examinations Administration Committee, so that any changes to the original method of examinations agreed may be considered and so that the method may be monitored. - 5.15.21 The Institute will assist the student within the framework of assessment as far as is possible, providing that any alterations to the standard method of examination are accepted by the Examinations Administration Committee .